Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Please continue to submit observations after spending time diving or in the intertidal.
 We are constantly updating our website with the latest reports, and will update the map on a regular basis.
 Please remember to fill out a log even if you search and only find healthy sea stars, or no sea stars!
 This information is just as valuable as observations of diseased individuals.

 Below are the different categories that we are using to document the stage of the disease.
-If you are interested in collecting additional information about sea star counts, sizes, and disease categories, please contact Melissa Miner and Rani Gaddam for details.
+If you are interested in collecting additional information about sea star counts, sizes, and disease categories, please contact Melissa Miner, Rani Gaddam, and Melissa Douglas for details.
 We would like to increase the number of sites where long-term sea star data are collected, but in order to ensure data consistency, it is essential that a MARINe researcher is involved with initial site set-up and sampling.